|Listen on Apple Podcasts||Listen on Google Podcasts|

 - During this episode, I will explain the doctrine of unconditional election and the most common alternative view.

-- There are 4 common ways you can look at Romans 9 and not accept the doctrine of unconditional election.
+- There are four ways you can misinterpret Romans 9 to deny the doctrine of unconditional election.

 - Instead, they will focus on other Bible passages like John 3:16.

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 (John 3:16)

 - Second half of John 3:16 has the following logic

 - If A, then not B but C.